 - Empower children

-Home schooling plays a pivotal role in developing a sense of responsibility and accountability for their studies.
-A learning app or online platform helps them in managing their tasks in a better way.
+Homeschooling plays a pivotal role in developing a sense of responsibility and accountability in children for their studies.
+A learning web application or online platform helps them in managing their tasks in a better way.
 This reduces the parent’s stress and also makes the children self-reliant.

-Home schooling offers a wide variety of advantages to children and parents.
+Homeschooling offers a wide variety of advantages to children and parents.
 It gives them the opportunity to learn at their speed and explore their passions and interests.
 This can be an incredible chance for the children.
-It does not have to be stressful either for parents or the child.
-Take your time to learn with them and track the progress.
+It does not have to be stressful either for the parents or the child.
+Take your time to learn with them and track their progress.

-The Reading Eggs online learning programme with a core English, Maths and Phonics curriculum makes home-schooling convenient.
-It allows the learner to learn at their own pace, practice concepts and provides them an engaging experience.
+The Reading Eggs online learning programme with a core English, Math, and Phonics curriculum makes home-schooling convenient.
+It allows the learner to learn at their own pace, practice concepts, and provides them with an engaging experience.
 With experiential learning orientation, the programme helps the parents track the progress of their child.